situ25/Algo-Notes/DFS.md

 how the results of these searches are typically used.
 Breadth-first search is usually employed to find shortest-path distances (and the associated predecessor subgraph) from a given source.
 Depth-first search is often a subroutine in another algorithm.**

+*Besides creating a depth-first forest, depth-first search also timestamps each vertex.
+Each vertex v has two timestamps: the first timestamp d[v] records when v is first discovered (and grayed), and the second timestamp f [v] records when the search finishes examining v’s adjacency list (and blackens v).*